Scope of this guide

 Why are negotiations opened?

 An employer may want to propose a termination of employment on mutually agreed terms before there is any actual dispute with the employee.
-Likewise, an employee may wish to suggest a settlement.
 The employer may have a number of reasons and these will include perceived shortcomings in the employee’s performance, organisational changes or simply a clash of personalities.
 Rather than going through capability, redundancy or disciplinary proceedings with the risk of litigation and possible negative publicity, it is often seen by the employer as commercially beneficial to start confidential exit negotiations with a view to a financial settlement.

-The employee may wish to start negotiations if he or she feels that their position in the business is no longer secure or they feel threatened or bullied or harassed.
+The employee may wish to start negotiations if he or she feels that their position in the business is no longer secure or they feel threatened, bullied, or harassed.
 Quite often, the employee may have been off sick for a period of time and simply does not wish to return.
-They may have lodged a formal grievance which would normally result in lengthy investigations and meetings when in actual fact, the employee simply wishes to leave but does not wish to walk away with nothing.
+They may have lodged a formal grievance which would normally result in lengthy investigations and meetings when in fact, the employee simply wishes to leave but does not wish to walk away with nothing.
+The employee can request a ‘protected conversation’ with the employer.
+This essentially is a way of the employee putting the employer on notice that the employment is no longer tenable and that the employee would be inclined to terminate the contract of employment, under the terms of an agreement provided the terms are favourable.

 Typically, the process of negotiation takes place in one of four scenarios.